 1. We have complied a list of Email Security filter tips and better practices to help maximize your Email Security experience, as well as tighten your filter and ensure that you receive only the emails you want to receive.

-2. Enable Held Spam Reports for all users.
+2. Enable Quarantined Message Reports for all users.

 3. If not already enabled, turn on Quarantine Alerts to be notified when mail is held from a recent contact.

-4. Enable the BULKMAILER (bulk mail campaign) filter test and create a subject tag and an Outlook mail rule to place these in their own folder.
+4. Set the action for both BULKMAILER (bulk mail campaign) and OPTOUT (contains "Opt Out messages") filter tests to Tag Subject With (name them), then you can create an Outlook mail rule to place these in their own folder.

 5. Do not allow large domains such as gmail.com.
 This will open the spam floodgates.
 Opt to allow full email addresses instead.